 Standard College tracks graduate's employment in the field for which they were trained.
 Standard College sends graduates a survey after graduating from the program.
 The survey provides the school with the following information: the graduates' name, place of employment, job title, employer telephone numbers, and employment and verification dates.
 In the event the graduate's job title does not match the title of the approved program, Standard College maintains additional documentation and rationale to justify the graduates placed.
-The surveys are signed and dated by the graduate.
+The surveys are electronically submitted by the graduates with date stamped.